Xevion/v2.xevion.dev/_posts/2023-07-26-race-conditions-in-signal-handlers.md

 registered at program start, but that doesn't seem to be the case - or at least, Python can beat them to the punch.

 Whatever the case, the issue with my implementation is that the signal is sent before the handler is registered, and the default behavior of the signal takes over.
-For many signals, this is to terminate the process.
+For many signals (including the one[s] I was using), this is to terminate the process.

 ## How to wait for Signal Handlers